Skip to content

 Added Silence Before Dawn to the UMS Carl Sagan documentation as a connected NPC.
 She is an orca researcher at the University of Mare Serenitatis' Center for Talent Research, specializing in telepathic trauma response and the psychology of Talent manifestation.

-Silence serves as mentor and colleague to the Pilot PC.
+Silence serves as mentor and colleague to Azure Armstrong.
 Together they developed and published a therapeutic technique drawing on Goetic symbolic frameworks — treating trauma responses and psychological complexes as externalized entities to be named, evoked, negotiated with, and integrated through telepathic/empathic work.

 Expanded: Talent Ethics